minvws/nl-contact-tracing-odds-and-ends/static/README.md

 ### Setup
 In order to run, test or develop the static html generation.

-Optionally, but strongly recommended, create a virtual environment for Python and Flask:
+Optionally, but strongly recommended, create a virtual environment for Python and dependencies:
 ```

 $ cd static/